site-logo

 Mararikulam

 Being a beach village this place has adequate weather throughout the year.
 It is a paradise for nature lovers as you can discover approx. 97 species of butterflies, over 350 species of rampant plants, 3 varieties of turtles, and 10 classes of frogs.
 The beach is calm, clean, and composed.
+Truly, Mararikulam adds charm to the list of monsoon places in Kerala to relax and unwind.

 Read Also: 10 Best Lesser Known Places To Visit Near Kerala In 2023